-• Benbecula Airport is proposing to introduce additional procedures to enhance the way in which some of the aircraft arrive at the airport.
+• Stornoway Airport is proposing to introduce additional procedures to enhance the way in which some of the aircraft arrive at the airport.

-- The current navigation aids used by aircraft arriving at the airport today rely on older and less reliable technology, which are regularly impacted by outages in the harsh environment of the Western Islands of Scotland and due to the location of the airport, faults and outages can take longer to fix.
-Also, one of the existing navigation aids used by aircraft is being removed from service by NATS (NERL). - The introduction of these new procedures is essential at Benbecula Airport to mitigate the removal of the navigation aid.
-They will ensure the sustainability of airport operations, the connectivity to Islands and mainland Scotland and support out of hours medical emergency and SAR flights.
+- The current navigation aids used by aircraft arriving at the airport today rely on older and less reliable technology, which are regularly impacted by outages in the harsh environment of the Western Islands of Scotland and due to the location of the airport, faults and outages can take longer to fix. - To ensure the sustainability of airport operations, the connectivity to Islands and mainland Scotland and to support out of hours medical emergency and SAR flights, HIAL would like to introduce a new method for aircraft to arrive at Stornoway airport.

-Performance Based Arrivals (PBN) at Benbecula Airport
+Performance Based Arrivals (PBN) at Stornoway Airport

-- This new method introduces a series of satellite-based way points which aircraft will follow to arrive at the - airport. - This is called an RNP (Required Navigation Performance) Instrument Approach Procedure (IAP) and uses PBN technology.
+• This new method introduces a series of satellite-based way points which aircraft will follow to arrive at the airport.

+• This is called an RNP (Required Navigation Performance) Instrument Approach Procedure (IAP) and uses PBN technology.
 PBN improves the accuracy of where aircraft fly, by moving away from outdated, conventional navigation to more modern satellite navigation.
 This technology allows more flexible positioning of routes and enables aircraft to fly them more accurately.
-This helps improve operation performance and reduce delays. - Such PBN procedures are commonplace in the UK and the rest of the
+This helps improve operation performance and reduce delays.

+• Such PBN procedures are commonplace in the UK and the rest of the